 From learning bushcraft skills to kayaking on some of the many lakes, Outdoors Ireland can offer your family an amazing outdoor experience in Kerry.

 Coolwood Wildlife Park in Killarney is one of Kerry’s best kept secrets.
 Come along and get up close to Alpacas, Prairie Dogs and so much more.

 #19.
 Star Outdoors Adventure Centre

 The Star Outdoors Adventure Centre is a purpose built facility on the waterfront of Kenmare Bay.
 They offer a wide range of adventure sports at their state of the art facility in Kenmare.
 Watersports activities include Water Skiing, Wakeboarding and Donut Rides.

 You can also partake in Clay Pigeon Shooting, Archery and 7 A Side Soccer.
 Land Activities include Archery, Team Challenges, Orienteering, Mountain Walks, Paint balling, an 18 hole Crazy Golf as well as a Mountain bike track.

 Skellig Micheal is a designated wilderness World Heritage Site and nature reserve.
 It lies 8 miles (12 KM) off the coast of South Kerry.
 It can be accessed by boat from Portmagee, Valentia or Ballinskellig.
 At the summit you will find a well preserved 6th century monastic settlement.

 From the people who put together the Croke Park Skyline Tour, come climb one of Ireland’s highest climbing walls as well as swinging, soaring, zipping and free falling thrills.

 Not just for kids and teenagers, adults can experience real life adventure too!
-Play at Height offers the ultimate family fun experience with a twist in Dingle.
+Explorers World offers the ultimate family fun experience with a twist in Dingle.

 #22.
 The Playdium